Watch Video: Introduction to Ankle Instability

 The defining symptom of ankle instability is the instability itself.
 However, pain is commonly present.
 Any complaints of associated chronic pain demand the treating physician identify its source.
 Pain can originate from sources inside the ankle joint [intra-articular] or outside of the ankle joint [extra-articular].
 Common sources of pain originating from inside the ankle joint include talar osteochondral injuries/lesions, impinging bone spurs, and ankle arthritis.
 Common sources of pain originating outside of the ankle joint include peroneal tendonitis, and irritation to the restraining lateral ligaments of the ankle joint.
 Even though the ligaments are on the outside of the ankle, patients with instability may experience pain on the inside of the ankle as well due to the altered ankle mechanics.

 Pure ankle instability (i.e. a floppy loose ankle) needs to be differentiated from “functional ankle instability”.
 Functional ankle instability is defined as the sensation that an individual ankle is unstable when in fact the ankle joint itself is still stable.
-Commonly with functional ankle instability, patients place their ankle in a certain position or load it in a certain way they will experience a pain (often sharp) that gives them a sensation that their ankle is loose.
+Commonly with functional ankle instability when patients place their ankle in a certain position or load it in a certain way they will experience a pain (often sharp) that gives them a sensation that their ankle is loose.
 This can be caused by a problem inside the ankle joint such as a talar osteochondral lesion, ankle impingement, or ankle arthritis.
 It is important to identify whether a patient has true ankle instability (a loose floppy ankle) or functional ankle instability because the treatment is often different.
 Treatment of true ankle instability is focused on reconstructing the ligaments on the lateral side of the ankle, whereas treatment of functional ankle instability is focused more on identifying and eradicating (or controlling) the source of pain.

 Relevant Ankle Anatomy

 Patients with true ankle instability have stretching out or even complete incompetence of some or all of the ligaments on the outside of the ankle joint.
 The two main ligaments in questions are the anterior talofibular ligament (ATFL) and the calcaneofibular ligament (CFL).
-The incompetence of these ligaments can lead to looseness (increased opening) of the ankle joint and/or the subtalar joint.
+Incompetence of these ligaments can lead to looseness (increased opening) of the ankle joint and/or the subtalar joint.

 Stress x-rays are also often taken in patients with suspected ankle instability.
-By stressing the heel towards the midline while x-ray or fluoroscopic image is taken, a sense is gained of how much the outside part of the ankle joint opens up.
+By stressing the heel towards the midline while an x-ray or fluoroscopic image is taken, a sense is gained of how much the outside part of the ankle joint opens up.
 This should be compared to the opposite ankle.
 This will also help differentiate whether instability is originating from the ankle joint or the subtalar joint, or both.

 MRIs do not diagnose instability.
 Ankle Instability is a clinical diagnosis based on history, exam and possible stress radiographs.
 However, in patients with chronic pain, an MRI may be indicated.
-MRI is a sensitive test that usually identifies intra-articular abnormality, such as a talar osteochondral injury, or extra-articular sources of pain, such as tendonitis or scarring of the restraining ligaments.
+MRI is a sensitive test that usually identifies intra-articular abnormality, such as a talar osteochondral injury, or extra-articular sources of pain, such as peroneal tendonitis or scarring of the restraining ligaments.
 It should be noted that scarring of the anterior talofibular ligament (ATFL) is a common, almost universal finding of most MRIs of the hindfoot, regardless of whether patients have ankle instability or not.

 A history of multiple ankle sprains is one of the most common presentations of ankle instability.
 If the patient has recently had an ankle sprain, it should be treated as any normal ankle sprain would be.

-For chronic ankle instability, a combination of the following treatments is often successful at relieving symptoms and minimizing the risk of recurrent ankle sprains:
+For chronic ankle instability, a combination of the following non-surgical treatments is often successful at relieving symptoms and minimizing the risk of recurrent ankle sprains:

 Therapy to strengthen the muscles surrounding the ankle joint: These include exercises to strengthen the muscles that evert and invert the ankle, particularly the everting muscles that allow the ankle to resist inversion, including the peroneus longus and peroneus brevis